banxyzh/ai-dialogue-bot/README.md

 ![Demo](/meetup_demo.png)

 ## Future Work
-- Use an Anti-language model to suppress generic
+- Use an Anti-language model to suppress generic response
+- Experiment with